artflutter/reactive_forms_generator/packages/reactive_forms_generator/README.md

 );
 ```

-1. First issue is `String` identifiers which is used to define fields.
+1. First issue is `String` identifiers which are used to define fields.
 Technically you can extract them into separate
    class, enum or whatever you like.
 But this is manual work which you have to do each time you create the form.
 The
    other
-   disadvantage is when you refer to any field by his `String` identifier you loos static type check.
+   disadvantage is when you refer to any field by this `String` identifier you loose static type check.
 There is no way
    for
    static analyser to check if some random field name `login` is suitable to put in particular widget.
 So you can easily
-   get the form which looks `ok` but fails to build due to the typo in field names and putting `login` field into
+   get the form which looks `ok` but fails to build due to the typo in field names and putting the `login` field into
-   `ReactiveCheckbox` field. **Isn't it better the code generation to do it for you?**
+   `ReactiveCheckbox` field. **Isn't it better to let the code generation to do it for you?**

 2. Second issue is output which is always `Map<String, Object>`.
 It is ok for languages like JS.
 But for the typed
    language
    you would prefer to get the output fom the form like model.
 And avoid manual type casting like this one.
 ```dart

 final document = DocumentInput(